 Senior Secondary School Examination organised by the National Institute of Open Schooling with a minimum of 5 subjects.

-Intermediate or two year Pre-University examination oragnised by a recognised Board or University by the Association of Indian Universities(AIU).
+Intermediate or two-year Pre-University examination organised by a recognised Board or University by the Association of Indian Universities(AIU).

 H.S.C. vocational examination.